newshour/newshour-wordpress-skeleton/README.md

 ## Commands

 The project structure is fully compatible with [WP CLI](http://wp-cli.org/).
 You can build custom commands to perform a wide variety of tasks to run under a crontab.
 Commands are stored in the `src/Commands/` folder and loaded by the _ManagerService_ in `functions.php` just like Controllers.
 See the [HelloWorldCommand](https://github.com/newshour/newshour-wordpress-skeleton/blob/master/web/app/themes/mysite/src/Commands/HelloWorldCommand.php) for an example.

+### Symfony Console

+Symfony's console application can also be invoked just like any other Symfony application via `php bin/console`.

 Any Commands in `src/Commands` are automatically loaded into the container and services can be type-hinted in the same way as Controllers.